MysteryPancake/Houdini-Fun/README.md

 ## Gaussian splat diffuse and specular visualization

-To visualize the diffuse-like and specular-like components, you can simply set them to 0.
+To visualize the diffuse-like and specular-like components separately, you can set them to 0.

-Remember the first coefficient needs to be remapped beforehand, since it doesn't start at 0 like the others.
+Note the definition of 0 is different for the first coefficient, since it's remapped unlike the others.

 <img src="./images/gaussian_splats/gs_viz.png" width="700">